- Available for z/OS, z/VSE and for all platforms providing a Java virtual machine

 HostDrive/z - Mainframe component

 On z/OS HostDrive/z will run in an own region and on z/VSE in an own partition respectively.
-Because TCP/IP as well as VTAM is supported, as a matter of principle HostDrive/z is able to communicate with arbitrary mainframe subsystems in order to send data to and receive data from the subsystems.
+Because TCP/IP as well as VTAM are supported, as a matter of principle HostDrive/z is able to communicate with arbitrary mainframe subsystems in order to send data to and receive data from the subsystems.

 Furthermore data can be directly stored in the particular spool system (JES2/JES3, POWER).
 A complete integration of the mainframe spool systems can be achieved by additionally installing PrintEx from XPS for z/OS or z/VSE respectively.
 For this purpose, specific interfaces permitting the communication between HostDrive/z and PrintEx have been developed by XPS.